Deepeshgarg12539/Real-Time-Car-Counter/README.md

 **▶️ Usage**

--> Open the Jupyter Notebook:
+-> Open the Jupyter Notebook:<br>
--> jupyter notebook Car_Counter.ipynb
+-> jupyter notebook Car_Counter.ipynb<br>
--> Run all the cells to start detection and tracking.
+-> Run all the cells to start detection and tracking.<br>
 -> Press ESC in the preview window to stop the video.

 **📊 Output**